krbullock/vlad-unicorn/README.txt

 unicorn_use_sudo::      Whether to use sudo to run the 'unicorn' command on
                         the remote host.
-Probably necessary if you specify a user and group in unicorn.rb.
+Probably necessary if you specify a user and group in unicorn.rb. unicorn_use_preload::   Whether you unicorn.rb is using `preload_app = true`.
+                        If this is the case, you have to adapt your `before_fork` hook so it kills the old unicorn master and workers. cf "Getting started with unicorn"[http://codelevy.com/2010/02/09/getting-started-with-unicorn.html]

 For more on specific issues when deploying Rails applications, see rails-configuration.txt[link:docs/rails-configuration_txt.html].